bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kaluznin.md

 **Lev Arkad'evich Kaluznin** was a Russian mathematician who is best known for his work in group theory and in particular permutation groups.

 ### Mathematical Profile (Excerpt):
-* Lev was brought up by his mother, Maria Pavlovna Kaluznina.
 * She had a great influence on Lev Arkad'evich throughout her life - sometimes markedly so.
 * In 1925 Lev entered a secondary school (Realschule) of high academic standing, from which he graduated in 1933.
 * While at Humboldt he was greatly influenced by Schur, whose lectures on algebra shaped Lev's mathematical interest.
-* In the Spring of 1938 Lev Arkad'evich moved with his mother to France, where, about a year later, he started attending lectures at the Sorbonne.
 * On 22 June 1941 his life changed dramatically - as did the lives of many Soviet citizens, who, like Kaluznin, were interned and sent to a camp in Compiègne near Paris.
 * (In fact, in later years, Lev Arkad'evich could still recall great lectures he had heard there on world history, Roman law, etc.) During this time he did some research in Galois theory.
-* Had it not been for the devotion and efforts of his mother, who found ways of surreptitiously sending him food during this period, Kaluznin may not have survived to see the camp liberated by American soldiers.
 * In the Spring of 1945 Kaluznin returned to Paris.
-* At about this time, Lev Arkad'evich and mother had made the decision to return to the USSR.
 * To meet this condition Kaluznin began working at the Humboldt University in Berlin in 1951 - first as a lecturer, and then later, after habilitation with his thesis Stable automorphism groups, as a full professor.
 * In 1955 Lev Arkad'evich returned to the USSR.
 * In 1957 Kaluznin defended his postdoctoral thesis (a Soviet version of habilitation) on the topic Sylow p-subgroups of symmetric groups.
-* In 1968 several friends and students of Kaluznin signed a letter condemning the closed political trials that were then commonplace in Ukraine.
 * Having always been perceived as an "alien", Kaluznin was forced to leave his position as Head of the Department of Algebra and Mathematical Logic, though he retained his professorship at Kiev State University until 1985.
 * In 1984, due to deteriorating health, Lev Arkad'evich relinquished his teaching duties, and in 1985 his position within the faculty was changed to that of a 'senior researcher'.
 * All this contributed heavily to Kaluznin's forced retirement and to his subsequent move to Moscow.
 * As time passed Kaluznin's health deteriorated, and his death came as the result of severe burns caused by an accident.
 * As a researcher, Kaluznin is best known for his work in group theory and in particular permutation groups.
 * Despite the fact that the earliest applications of wreath products of permutation groups was due to C Jordan, W Specht and G Polya, it was Kaluznin who first developed special computational tools for this purpose.
-* Kaluznin was also the first to introduce the wreath product of abstract groups and the wreath product of an infinite family of groups.
 * A particularly important result is the well-known theorem of Krasner and Kaluznin concerning the embeddings of a group with a subnormal series into the wreath product of the factors of the series.
 * Kaluznin made several applications of the wreath product to mathematical logic and mathematical chemistry.
 * Kaluznin's other significant contributions to group theory include his work on stable automorphism groups, the structure of the variety of nnn-abelian groups, a classification of metabelian groups, work on locally normal groups of higher categories, and characterisations of the maximal subgroups of the symmetric and alternating groups.